nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 [Low VRAM Warning] Make sure that you know what you are testing.
 ```

-In some cases, you may get **Low VRAM Warning** warning.
+In some cases, you may get **Low VRAM Warning**.

-This warning indicates that you have allocated too much video memory to the panel, which may cause the generation speed to degrade over time.
+This warning indicates that you have allocated too much video memory to the panel, which may cause the generation speed degrade over time.

-**Solution**: Reduce the allocated memory by 500-1500 MB.
-For example, if you have 12 GB of VRAM, allocate 11 GB for the panel.
+**Solution**: Reduce allocated memory by 500-1500 MB.
+For example, if you have 12 GB of VRAM, allocate 11 GB for panel.

-How to do this depends of the panel, but here’s how it’s done in WebUI Forge:
+How to do this depends of the panel, but here's how it's make in WebUI Forge:

 ![Low VRAM Warning - Fix WebUI Forge](@img/local-ai-image-generation-stability-matrix-low-vram-warning-fix-webui-forge.avif)